Search &/or Print the WIOA Policy Manual

 Note: To be considered members of a family for the purposes of the income calculation under WIOA, all the individuals included must share a single residence.

-For the purposes of WIOA Title I-B programs, income is to be calculated for the six-month period prior to the time of the calculation.
+For most purposes of WIOA Title I programs, income is to be calculated for the six-month period prior to the time of the calculation.
 Since income from farms and businesses may fluctuate, career planners may use income from the 12-month period prior to the time of the calculation, if that better represents the individual's income from these sources.

 Family Income and Dependents